The Isle of Beauty

 Starting in Calais we ride through the unmistakable rolling countryside of Northern France to Verdun where we stop to visit the Douaumont memorial and walk around the trenches.
 The next day sees us in the spectacular Vosges mountains with twisty roads, hairpins and beautiful views where bikers from all over come to play.

 From here we head down skirting past Geneva, through Annecy over the Massive des Bauges before finally arriving in Grenoble.
 From Grenoble we join the famous "Route Napoleon", along the D900 and Luberon which brings us to our base in Manosque.
-Weather dependant we may also travel along the Routes des Grandes Alpes to really get a taste of the best the region has to offer.

 The Isle of Beauty

-This ferry transports us from Italy to Sardinia, arriving early in the morning and then riding to Alghero with time to explore the beautiful medieval citiy, laze by the beach or explore the surrounding hills.
+This ferry transports us from France to Sardinia, arriving early in the morning and then riding to Alghero with time to explore the beautiful medieval citiy, laze by the beach or explore the surrounding hills.
 Here we spend two nights and you can join organised rideout to explore the beautiful mountains or you can chill by the pool, or take a boat trip the nearby famous Neptune's cave.
 The next day we have a twisty ride across this beautiful island to the eastern coast .
 The following morning we take the ferry to neighbouring Corsica, in effect travelling from Italy to France

 In Corsica we enjoy three days relaxing by the beaches and riding the stunning cols before making our way back across to the mainland on the overnight ferry back to France.
 We then cross the South of the country through the national park of Cevennes with it's pretty valleys and gorges cut by the rivers Jonte and Tarn.
-We cruise through the lower Pyrenees coming to our overnight stop within striking distance of the Millau Viaduct, the tallest bridge in the world standing at 343 metres.
+We cruise to our overnight stop within striking distance of the Millau Viaduct, the tallest bridge in the world standing at 343 metres.